lisyce/TalkingGuitarTabs/final_project_handin.md

 ### Why it is important to solve this problem

 Some musicians may be unable to see sheet music, but you do not need to be able to see to play an instrument.
 All musicians should have access to sheet music in some way.
-Talking Scores are an accessible format for sheet music and we can expand on this idea.
-This way, guitarists can access the type of sheet music made for their instrument, regardless of if they can't see well.
+Talking Scores are an accessible format for sheet music.
+With Talking Guitar Tabs, guitarists can access the type of sheet music made for their instrument, even if they can't see well.

 Music is very important to many people.
-It is a way to relax and to build community by playing with other people.
+It can help people relax and feel better.
+It is also a way to make friends by playing for others and with others.
 Blind and low vision people deserve access to these benefits of playing music just as much as sighted people do.
-They should be able to access the information in sheet music independently.
+They should be able to access the information in sheet music on their own.

-By making an accessible website where they can convert sheet music to a Talking Guitar Tab, they can perform this task themselves.
+By making an accessible website where they can convert sheet music to a Talking Guitar Tab, blind and low-vision people can perform this task themselves.
+They can download a musicXML file from a website like [MuseScore](https://musescore.org/en).
+Or, they can make a guitar tab in a sheet music editor and convert it to musicXML there.
+Then, they just need to upload it into the Talking Guitar Tabs website.

+Our goal is to make music more accessible to everyone.
+We hope that this project can help more guitarists access useful guitar tabs.

-## Positive Disability Principals ~3-5 paragraphs: Address the questions in this competency
+## Positive Disability Principals

 ### Ableist
 This technology is not ableist.
 It is tailored specifically for people with low vision, reading, or cognitive processing disabilities that results in it being difficult to read guitar tabs.
 This project tackles the visual barrier of guitar tabs and converts them into an textual and potentially auditory form when read with a screen reader.
 While this product does not only have to be used by people with disabilities, it is not discriminatory against disabled individuals.
 It can be used by anyone who either needs or prefers non-visual musical representation whether they are disabled or not.
 This includes people who are visually impaired or people who are auditory learners.
 This product is also not a disability dongle because both of our first person accounts explained the difficulties of reading existing sheet music.
 Therefore, the Talking Guitar Tabs web application is a reasonable solution for a real problem in the disabled community.